The dangers of chatting & other lady taxes

 Actually, we don’t run this motha.
 But we should.

-Amanda Stockwell is President of Stockwell Strategy, a UX research practice focused on lean research methods and integrating user knowledge with business goals to create holistic product strategies for organizations of all sorts.
-She has focused most of the last decade focused on finding innovative ways to understand end users and embed that knowledge into overall process.
+Amanda Stockwell is President of Stockwell Strategy, a UX research practice focused on lean research methods and integrating user knowledge with business goals to create holistic product strategies.
+She has focused most of the last decade focused on finding innovative ways to understand people and embed that knowledge into overall process.
 She’s lead teams that provide research, design, and UX strategy services and frequently writes and speaks about her experience.
-Check her out on Twitter @MandaLaceyS and view her #LinkedInLearning courses on UX Research Basics, Card Sorting, and Interviewing.
+Check her out on Twitter @MandaLaceyS and view her #LinkedInLearning courses on Agile UX Research, UX Research Basics, Card Sorting, and Interviewing.